ukparliament/weeknotes.data-search/2018/16/index.md

 ### Data platform

-The past couple have days have seen some fairly major issues with [data.parliament.uk](http://www.data.parliament.uk/).
+The past couple of days have seen some fairly major issues with [data.parliament.uk](http://www.data.parliament.uk/).
 Wojciech's been working on that and, right now, it looks like it's resolved.

 On Monday evening Chris, [Samu](https://twitter.com/langsamu) and Matthieu decided to get competitive and kicked off a race to deploy the latest version of [LODE](http://www.essepuntato.it/lode) on a local service.
 It took around 30 minutes with some trial and some error.
 Unfortunately, is wasn't exactly enough as the version they deployed choked on the text/plain turtle files our [GitHub account](https://github.com/ukparliament/ontologies) exposes.
 [Samu picture redacted here.]
 To be continued...